How to Grill Pork Chops

 - Sweet: Add 3 tablespoons brown sugar to rub mixture.

-Looking for picture-perfect grill marks?
-Our food stylists have just the tip: After the chops have seared for 2 to 3 minutes, rotate them a quarter turn and cook 2 to 3 minutes more before flipping.
+Here’s a tip for picture-perfect grill marks: After the chops have seared for 2 to 3 minutes, rotate them a quarter turn and cook 2 to 3 minutes more before flipping.
 Repeat on the opposite side.

-Test Kitchen Tip: Concerned about the color of your meat?
+To keep pork chops juicy, don’t overcook the meat.
+Take the meat off the grill when the thermometer reads 140°.
+Concerned about the color of your meat?
 Don’t be alarmed.
+Pork can be pink and still safe to eat.
 A truly moist, tender pork chop will look faintly pinkish on the inside.

 - Go hearty.
 These creamy ranch potatoes will round out your meal.
-P.S.
-This recipe is an easy one for your slow cooker.
+Bonus: It’s an easy recipe for your slow cooker.

 - Go fresh.
 A vibrant green salad will lighten up the heavy dish.
 Better yet, cube the pork and toss it into a chopped salad to fuel lunches for the week.